eclipse-edc/Connector/extensions/control-plane/transfer/transfer-data-plane/README.md

 This extension introduces a Control Plane endpoint used by the Data Plane for validating the access token received in input of its public API.
 OpenApi documentation can be found [here](../../../../resources/openapi/yaml/transfer-data-plane.yaml).

-### Configurations

-See [here](https://eclipse-edc.github.io/Connector/autodoc/#transfer-data-plane) the latest documentation for the available configuration parameters.